What Is a Board of Review?

-Last week I wrote about the Scoutmaster Conference.
-Another Boy Scout rank advancement requirement which causes some anxiety for the Scouts (and their parents) is the board of review.
+Previously I wrote about the Scoutmaster Conference.
+Another Scouts BSA rank advancement requirement which causes some anxiety for the Scouts (and their parents) is the board of review.
 Scouts should understand that a board of review is not the same as a Scoutmaster Conference but just with more people.
 It is also important for the Committee members sitting on the board of review to understand what they are supposed to be doing.

 An advancement BOR usually lasts about 15 minutes.
 It is important not to rush the Scout.
 The BOR should sit where they can have an uninterrupted discussion.
-A BOR can feel pretty intimidating to a Scout, so try to make him feel welcome and at ease.
-As open ended questions, rather than yes or no questions, to encourage more complete answers from the Scout.
+A BOR can feel pretty intimidating to a Scout, so try to make him or her feel welcome and at ease.
+Ask open ended questions, rather than yes or no questions, to encourage more complete answers from the Scout.

 An advancement BOR is not a retest of requirements.
 The board may ask questions to determine if requirements were met though.
 So a BOR would not ask a Scout to make a camp gadget using lashings.
 Instead, they might say ‘Tell me about the camp gadget you made.”

 Talk about the Scout Oath and Scout Law.
-Give him the opportunity to tell how he has lived these recently.
-Offer some praise when he gives an example or two.
-This is also a good opportunity to help him plan to achieve his next rank.
-What does he still need to do for First Class or which youth leadership position is he interested in?
-Ask him about his interests and suggest some merit badges along those lines.
+Give the Scout the opportunity to tell how he or she has lived these recently.
+Offer some praise when the Scout gives an example or two.
+This is also a good opportunity to help the Scout plan to achieve his or her next rank.
+What still needs to be accomplished for First Class or which youth leadership position is he or she interested in?
+Ask about interests and suggest some merit badges along those lines.

 At the end of the advancement BOR, the Scout should be asked to step out for a few minutes.
-Discuss the Scouts achievements.
-Don’t keep him waiting too long.
-In most cases you will then congratulate him for being qualified for the rank.
-On the (hopefully) rare occasion where it is determined that he hasn’t completed all of the requirements, tell him specifically what he still needs to do and offer him plenty of encouragement.
+Discuss the Scout’s achievements.
+Don’t keep the Scout waiting too long.
+In most cases you will then congratulate him or her for being qualified for the rank.
+On the (hopefully) rare occasion where it is determined that the Scout hasn’t completed all of the requirements, explain specifically what still needs to be done and offer plenty of encouragement.